In this machine, a multipoint cutter is rotating against the workpiece and material removed from the workpiece

-In the triplex machine, the spindle can move in all three directions along X, Y, and Z-axis.
+In the triplex machine, the spindle can move in all three directions along the X, Y, and Z-axis.

 Planner milling machine:

 The planner milling machine is mostly used for facing operations in mass production.

-These machines are similar to the bed type mill machine, except it can be mounted with various cutters and spindle heads to the machine.
+These machines are similar to the bed-type mill machine, except they can be mounted with various cutters and spindle heads to the machine.

 These cutters in the machines can perform the facing operations simultaneously which is a great function.